bamaneshubham/sql-layoffs-cleaning/README.md

 You can run the SQL file step-by-step in MySQL Workbench or DBeaver to clean the dataset yourself.
 The final result is also exported as `cleaned_layoffs.csv`.

+## 📊 Exploratory Data Analysis (EDA)

+After cleaning the data, I performed EDA using SQL to uncover key trends and insights:

+- Top companies, industries, and countries by total layoffs
+- Layoff trends over time (monthly and yearly)
+- Peak layoff periods
+- Rolling totals using window functions
+- Top 5 companies by layoffs each year (ranked)

+Check the analysis queries in: `Exploratory Data Analysis.sql`

 ---

 > Built by Shubham Bamane as a personal portfolio project.